Pemphigus vulgaris occurs when the immune system mistakenly attacks proteins in the upper layers of the skin.

 Doctors differentiate pemphigus vulgaris from bullous pemphigoid Bullous Pemphigoid Bullous pemphigoid is an autoimmune disease that causes blistering of the skin.
 Bullous pemphigoid is an autoimmune disorder that occurs when the immune system attacks the skin and causes blistering... read more by noting the layers of skin involved and the particular appearance of antibody deposits.

 Treatment of Pemphigus Vulgaris

 Antibiotics and protective dressings for ruptured blisters

 Often immunosuppressants or immune globulin to reduce corticosteroid use

 People who have moderate to severe disease are hospitalized.
 In the hospital, the raw skin surfaces require extraordinary care, similar to the care given to people with severe burns.
 Antibiotics may be needed to treat infections in ruptured blisters.
 Dressings can protect raw, oozing areas.

-High doses of corticosteroids are the mainstay of treatment.
+High doses of corticosteroids are an important part of treatment.
 They are taken by mouth (orally) or, if the person is hospitalized, may be given by vein (intravenously).
 If the disease is controlled, the dose of corticosteroids is gradually reduced (tapered).
-Sometimes rituximab, a drug that suppresses the immune system (immunosuppressant), is given with corticosteroids.

 People with severe pemphigus vulgaris may also undergo plasma exchange Plasma exchange In apheresis, blood is removed from a person and then returned after substances are removed from it.
 Apheresis can be used to Obtain healthy blood components from a donor to transfuse to a person... read more , a process in which antibodies are filtered from the blood.